linoleumtile/make-lean-ux/README.md

 ABOUT THE CODE
 --------------

-This presentation is build using impress.js, which you can find [here](http://github.com/bartaz/impress.js).
+This presentation is built using impress.js, which you can find [here](http://github.com/bartaz/impress.js).

 LICENSE